StaticTaku/easy_public_website_builder/README.md

 ```sh
 docker-compose restart
 ```
-you can now accese your site by https
+you can now accese your site by https://{domain you want to use} and https:/{domain you want to use}/admin

 ### 12.
 certificates for https expire every three months, so update your certificates every month